Post: How to Use HR Analytics for M&A Due Diligence: Mitigate Risk Before the Deal Closes

 Step 2 — Audit the Data for Accuracy Before Drawing Any Conclusions

 Inherited HR data is frequently inconsistent, incomplete, or formatted differently from your own systems.
 Analyzing it before validating it produces conclusions built on noise.
+Run a targeted data quality audit against the target’s exports before any risk scoring begins.

-• Deduplication: Check for duplicate employee records across datasets (common when data comes from multiple systems).
+• Deduplication: Check for duplicate employee records across datasets — common when data comes from multiple systems.

 • Field normalization: Standardize role titles, department names, and compensation fields so cross-dataset joins produce valid results.